10 Tips for Pulling Weeds and Keeping Them Out of Your Yard

 1. Don’t wait to weed.

-If you let weeds tower over your tomatoes, you’ll have a tough time getting them out.
-When weeds are small, their roots are weaker, making it easier to pull them out.
+If you let weeds tower over your tomatoes, you’ll have a tough time removing them.
+When weeds are small their roots are weaker, making it easier to pull them out.
 Commit to doing a quick walk-through of your garden every other day; it will take only a few minutes to pull up any young weeds that show up.

-2. Grab by the base and pull out the roots.
+2. Grab weeds at the base and pull them out by the roots.

-Many gardeners find that a few good weeding tools speed the task.
-Choose well-made implements with solid handles that are comfortable to grasp and ones that come with heads or blades made of tough forged steel.
-Also, select weeding tools that suit your weed control method, either kneeling or standing.
+Many gardeners find that a few good weeding tools speed up the task.
+Choose well-made implements with solid handles that are comfortable to grasp, and look for those that have heads or blades made of tough forged steel.

 - Kneeling tools: These have relatively short handles, from about 6 to 12 inches long.
-Rake-type tools with finger-like prongs (such as the Gardener’s Claw Rake, available on Amazon) work well for scraping up surface weeds with minimal root systems, such as henbit.
-A hook neck tool (such as the CobraHead Weeder, available on Amazon) can be positioned behind the base of a weed and used to dig in and scoop out the intruder.
-To remove weeds between beneficial plants, try an angled hand hoe like the Nejiri Gama Hoe (also available on Amazon), which features a sharp point for getting into tight spots.
+Rake-type tools with finger-like prongs—the TOYPOPOR Gardener’s Claw Rake is a good one—work well for scraping up surface weeds with minimal root systems, such as henbit.
+A hook neck tool, such as the CobraHead Weeder, can be positioned behind the base of a weed and used to dig in and scoop out the intruder.
+To remove weeds between beneficial plants, try an angled hand hoe like the Tomerry Nejiri Gama Hoe, which features a sharp point for getting into tight spots.
 Hand shovels can be used to dig out large weed roots.

-- Standing tools: For removing multiple weeds at once, it’s hard to beat the tried-and-true long-handled hoe, but today’s manufacturers have done just that!
-A hoe with a sharpened blade, such as the Truper Tru Pro 60-Inch Hoe (available on Amazon), can sever roots beneath the soil surface with a single chop.
-Grip-and-pull weeders like the CobraHead Garden Hand Tool (available on Amazon) promise to save time and labor when removing weeds with deep root systems, such as dandelions.
+- Standing tools: For removing multiple weeds at once, it’s hard to beat the tried-and-true long-handled hoe, but today’s manufacturers have done just that.
+A hoe with a sharpened blade, such as the Truper Tru Pro 60-Inch Hoe, can sever roots beneath the soil surface with a single chop.
+Grip-and-pull weeders like the CobraHead Long Handle Weeder and Cultivator promise to save time and labor when removing weeds with deep root systems, such as dandelions.
 Sharp prongs are driven deep into the soil by pressing a foot pedal, and then the prongs grip the roots securely and pull them right out.
+The Fiskars 4-Claw Stand Up Weeder, the best overall pick in our guide to the best stand-up weeders, has an ergonomic handle and a lifetime warranty.

 You don’t have to kill or pull weeds if they don’t grow in the first place, so consider a pre-emergent to keep weed seeds from germinating.
-Sprinkle a granular pre-emergent herbicide such as Preen’s Organic Vegetable Garden Weed Preventer (available on Amazon) on the soil and then water.
+Sprinkle a granular pre-emergent herbicide such as Preen’s Vegetable Garden Natural Weed Preventer on the soil and then water.
 The granules will dissolve and permeate the soil, creating a barrier around the weed seeds.
-A single application will last up to 12 weeks, after which the product can be reapplied.
+A single application will last up 4 to 6 weeks, after which the product can be reapplied.

 Note that once a pre-emergent is in the soil, beneficial seeds won’t sprout either.
-For best results, wait until beneficial plants, such as tomatoes and cucumbers, are four to eight inches tall before using a pre-emergent product (as directed on the package)—it won’t kill plants that are already growing.
+For best results, wait until beneficial plants, such as tomatoes and cucumbers, are 4 to 8 inches tall before using a pre-emergent product (as directed on the package)—it won’t kill plants that are already growing.

 Another way to keep weed seeds from germinating is to not disturb them.
 Digging, turning the soil, and ripping up existing plants and weeds often trigger germination of weed seeds that were lying dormant.
 It’s a catch-22 because gardeners have to disturb the soil to remove weeds, but they may be causing more weed seeds to sprout when they do.
 The weeds have to go, but try to disturb the soil as little as possible when getting rid of them.

-Some stubborn weeds, such as Canadian thistle, send not only deep roots that are extremely hard to pull but also feature prickly stems and foliage that will pierce anything less than heavy leather gloves.
-When dealing with these tough customers, reach for a sharp pair of shears, such as the gonicc 8-Inch Premium Pruning Shears (available on Amazon).
-Hand shears are suitable for small to medium-sized size weeds, while long-handled loppers, such as Fiskars 28” Bypass Loppers (available on Amazon) are helpful for cutting down larger weeds, such as Canadian thistle.
+Some stubborn weeds, such as Canada thistle, send not only deep roots that are extremely hard to pull but also have prickly stems and foliage that will pierce just about anything other than heavy leather gloves.
+When dealing with these tough customers, reach for a sharp pair of shears, such as the gonicc 8-Inch Premium Pruning Shears.
+Hand shears are suitable for small to medium-sized size weeds, while long-handled loppers, such as Fiskars’ 28” Bypass Loppers are helpful for cutting down larger weeds.
 The roots will remain in the soil, but in most cases, if you remove the entire growing part of the plant, it can no longer receive the sunshine it needs to survive, and it will die.

 To deal with a large swath of weeds that doesn’t respond to other methods, consider burning them out.
-A weed burner, such as the Flame King Propane Weed Burner (available on Amazon), connects to a standard propane tank to deliver a flame directly to the weeds, scorching and killing them.
+A weed burner (also known as a weed torch), such as the Flame King Propane Weed Burner, connects to a standard propane tank to deliver a flame directly to the weeds, scorching and killing them.
+It’s one of the best ways to remove weeds from a large area.
 A weed burner works well on invaders growing beneath fences or encroaching near raised garden beds.
 Be sure weeds are green, not brown and dry.
 You want to scorch them, not start a fire.
 Check with local authorities before using a torch for weed control as some communities may restrict or ban their use.

 Hot water can also kill weeds.
-Carefully pour a pitcher of just-boiled water directly on weeds or use a steam weeder, such as the DynaSteam Weeder (available at Amazon), to simplify the process—and reduce the risk of dripping scalding water on your feet.
+Carefully pour a pitcher of just-boiled water directly on weeds or use a steam weeder, such as the DynaSteam Weeder, to simplify the process—and reduce the risk of dripping scalding water on your feet.

 RELATED: 7 Weirdly Effective Ways to Weed